macOS 11.0 Big Sur

 Toolbars and sidebars have been redesigned to blend in better with each window, and sidebars are now full height.
 Toolbars at the top of apps no longer have separated buttons, which provides a more cohesive, streamlined look across the operating system.

 Windows have a lighter design with softer, rounded edges, and icons within apps have received slight design tweaks and color changes.
-Apple has also tweaked icons for all of its native apps, giving them a uniform round-edged squircle design.
+Apple has also tweaked icons for all of its native apps, giving them a uniform round-edged squircle design, and there's an option to disable wallpaper tinting to make dark mode darker.

 There are new symbols throughout macOS Big Sur in toolbars, sidebars, and controls to make it clearer where to click and what happens when you click.
 Apps that share common tasks, such as viewing the inbox in Mail or Calendar, now share the same symbol for consistency.